Kitchen Renovations to Increase Home Value

 - A gas cook range that operates with higher-than-usual Btu which allows for larger, hotter flames.
 This is great for tasks like boiling water quickly.
 Many chef’s kitchen ranges also include a grill or griddle.

 - Multiple ovens, including convection or steam models for quicker and more convenient cooking

-- More than one sink (and deep ones at that) for washing food and dishes conveniently, as well as a faucet right over the stove to easily fill large pots of water without having to lug the pot from the sink.
+- More than one sink (and deep ones at that) for washing food and dishes conveniently, as well as a faucet right over the stove, to easily fill large pots of water without having to lug the pot from the sink.

-- Multiple drawers designed to organize cutlery, utensils and appliances around the chef’s working space.
+- Multiple drawers designed to organize cutlery, utensils, and appliances around the chef’s working space.

 Expanding the space

 Big kitchens are popular these days since it became a space for family gatherings and socializing.
 Hanging out while the food is prepped or helping here-and-there with the process has changed how the kitchen is viewed.
 Families these days want the option to enjoy the kitchen together.
 Expanding the kitchen at the expense of another room could be well worth the investment.
-You should discuss this with an experience designer/re-modeler first though.
+You should discuss this with an experienced designer/re-modeler first though.
 Contact us for a consultation.